SAP-archive/devops-cm-client/README.md

 # Description

-Simple command line interface to handle basic change management related actions in SAP Solution Manager or with CTS via ODATA requests.
+Simple command line interface to handle basic change management related actions in SAP Solution Manager via ODATA requests.
 The client is intended to be used in continuous integration and continuous delivery scenarios and supports only the actions necessary within those scenarios.
 See section _Usage_ for more details.